Tynemouth: Tynemouth Pier and lighthouse

 This massive stone breakwater extends from the foot of the Priory some 900 yards (810 metres) out to sea, protecting the northern flank of the mouth of the Tyne.
 It has a broad walkway on top, popular with Sunday strollers.
 On the lee side is a lower level rail track, formerly used by trains and cranes during the construction and maintenance of the pier.
 At the seaward end is a lighthouse.

 The pier's construction took over 40 years (1854–1895).
 In 1898 the original curved design proved inadequate against a great storm and the centre section was destroyed.
 The pier was then rebuilt in a straighter line and completed in 1909.
 A companion pier at South Shields protects the southern flank of the river mouth.

 A lighthouse had built on the old North Pier (first lit in 1895, it displayed three lights mounted vertically: green over white over red, with a range of 7 nmi); however, when the pier had to be rebuilt to a new design, an entirely new lighthouse was required.
 The work was undertaken by Trinity House, beginning in 1903; the lighthouse was finished before the pier itself, and was first lit on 15 January 1908.
 The revolving optic, manufactured by Barbier, Bénard, et Turenne, displayed a flash three times every ten seconds; it remains in use today.
-The light source was an incandescent oil vapour lamp, which (together with the optic) produced a 70,000 candle-power light with a range of 15 nmi.
+The light source was an incandescent oil vapour lamp, which (together with the optic) produced a 70,000-candlepower light with a range of 15 nmi.
 The lighthouse was also equipped with a reed fog signal, powered by compressed air, which was mounted 'on the cupola'; it sounded one long blast every ten seconds.
 It was manned by four keepers, with two on duty at any one time.
 In September 1961 a new, more powerful electric light was installed by the Tyne Improvement Commissioners (powered from the mains).
 Then in 1967 the lighthouse (by then staffed by six keepers on rotation) was automated; a diesel generator was installed along with an electric foghorn.

 Before the pier was built, a lighthouse stood within the grounds of Tynemouth Priory and Castle.
 It was demolished in 1898.
 It stood on the site of the now-disused Coastguard Station.

+In October 2023 the pier was damaged by Storm Babet (with winds of up to 70 knots), which left 'large sections of stone walls, handrails, block paving and coping stones washed into the sea'.